Kushagra-88/NLP_Assignment_2101108/readme.md

 ## How to run the code
 1. Clone the Repository
 2. Navigate to the Project Directory
-3. Install Dependencies pip install -r requirements.txt
+3. Install Dependencies by pip install -r requirements.txt
-4. Place the Dataset
+4. Run extract_data.py to extract the data from tar file
+5. Run make_csv.py to make the csv file from the extracted data.
-5. python sentiment.py
+7. Run python sentiment.py to execute the Model
-6. View the Results
+8. View the Results